oceanprotocol/docs/rewards/df-faq.md

 <summary>Are there any risks associated with Active Rewards?</summary>

 When it comes to active staking, you aren't exposed to additional risks.
-Your veOCEAN tokens remain securely locked, and your role is to curate datasets by allocating them.
+Your veOCEAN remain securely locked, and your role is to curate datasets by allocating them.

 As with any system, inherent risks exist.
 In terms of the liquidity you provide, rest assured that we have implemented battle-tested contracts, protecting assets worth billions, including veCRV.
-With this model, there is no liquidity risk, and you are shielded from losing your OCEAN due to Impermanent Loss (IL); your OCEAN tokens are held securely in lock.
+With this model, there is no liquidity risk, and you are shielded from losing your OCEAN due to Impermanent Loss (IL); your OCEAN are held securely in lock.

 More info [here](user-guides/how-to-volumedf.md).